vulkano-rs/vulkano/DESIGN.md

     pub fn submit_after<F>(self, cmd: &'a CommandsBuffer) -> F where F: GpuBlock<'a> { ... }
 }
 ```

+### Multiple queues

+There is also the problem of multiple GPU queues.

+The `GpuAccess` structs and similar should hold the ID of the queue that uses the resource, and the trait that gives access to its content should account for that.

+It is unclear how Vulkan will handle that.
+Mantle uses a semaphore mechanism different from the fence mechanism, in which case this would add a `SemaphoreGuard` in addition to `FenceGuard` and `NoFence`.
+But it is likely that this changed in Vulkan.

 ## Resources state management